 Helping combat period poverty

-New Zealand’s first accredited financial services employerA Living Wage is the income necessary to provide the basic necessities of life, but many New Zealanders continue to struggle on the minimum wage set by the Government.
+New Zealand’s first accredited financial services employerA Living Wage is the income necessary to provide the basic necessities of life.
 We believe all New Zealanders should be empowered to live with dignity and be able to realise the benefits of working hard, and that’s why in 2018 we became the first financial services company in New Zealand to become a Living Wage accredited employer.

 That means everyone working at AMP, direct or contracted, receives the living wage or higher, which reflects the real cost of living in New Zealand.
-Crucially, our commitment is helping to encourage other employers to take responsibility and action on behalf of their employees, and get behind the Living Wage Aotearoa movement.
+Crucially, our commitment is helping to encourage other employers to take responsibility and action on behalf of their employees and Living Wage Aotearoa New Zealand (LWANZ).